Bumps and redness on the face, how to get rid of them?

 Sensitive skin reacts more easily to external aggressions and is prone to redness and irritation.
 A soothing and minimalist routine is recommended.

 III.
-Affected areas: Meaning of redness and spots on the face
+Affected areas: Meaning of redness and pimples on the face

-"The bumps and redness on the cheeks may be due to rosacea, inflammatory acne, or skin irritation.
-Using soothing and non-comedogenic products can help prevent these breakouts."
+Bumps and redness on the cheeks can be due to rosacea, inflammatory acne, or skin irritation.
+Using soothing and non-comedogenic skincare helps prevent these breakouts.

 2. Small bump and localized redness

-A small redness with a bump can signal an allergic reaction, irritation, or pore blockage.
-Cleaning the skin with gentle products and properly moisturizing helps to limit these issues.
+A small redness with a pimple can indicate an allergic reaction, irritation, or pore blockage.
+Cleaning the skin with gentle products and properly moisturizing helps to limit these problems.

 IV.
-Prevention and treatment of red spots and redness
+Prevention and treatment of red pimples and redness

-• Gentle cleansing: use a sulfate-free and alcohol-free cleanser.
+• Gentle cleaning: use a sulfate-free and alcohol-free cleanser.

-• Hydration: opt for lightweight and non-comedogenic creams.
+• Hydration: opt for light and non-comedogenic creams.

 • Sun protection: apply a daily sunscreen to limit the worsening of redness.

 Non-comedogenic care helps prevent pore blockage and limit acne breakouts.
-They are ideal for skin prone to redness and blemishes.
+They are ideal for skin prone to redness and pimples.

 3. Natural techniques to soothe the skin